bcgov/gwells/README.md

 You can fine tune the gunicorn configuration through the environment variable `APP_CONFIG` that, when set, should point to a config file as documented [here](http://docs.gunicorn.org/en/latest/settings.html).

 ### DB_REPLICATE
 Until legacy WELLS is shutdown and all works done on GWELLS, there is a nightly replication of WELLS records to GWELLS Production.
-This variable controlls the behavior during deploys (to DEV/TEST/PROD) and is one of None, Subset, or Full.
+This [variable](database/README.md) controls the behavior during deploys (to DEV/TEST/PROD) and is one of None, Subset, or Full.

--Recommended value on DEV:  `Subset` (otherwise the Functional Tests will fail)
+* Recommended value on DEV:  `Subset` (otherwise the Functional Tests will fail)
--Recommended value on TEST: `Subset` or `Full`
+* Recommended value on TEST: `Subset` or `Full`
--Recommended value on PROD: `Full`
+* Recommended value on PROD: `Full`

 ### MINIO_ACCESS_KEY
 Access key acting as a user ID that uniquely identifies the account.
 Set as part of `gwells-minio` deployment but then used in `gwells` deployment to connect to the internal (private) Minio Server.